AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson3.rst

 Running kinematics
 ------------------

-Select and run the ‘Main.Study.Kinematics’ operation from the operations dropdown menu (:ref:`*more info here* <Running a kinematic simulation>`).
+Select and run the ‘Main.Study.Kinematics’ operation from the operations dropdown menu (:ref:`*more info here* <running-analysis>`).
 This will show you the movement of the entire system as the pedal is rotating.

 |Operation Result Kinematics|

+.. _kinematically-determined:

 Check if model is kinematically determined?
 --------------------------------------------